 Whether the rest of the eleven out of the twelve songs aside from the winning ones would not deserved to win a grand prize, the most important is that all featured songs of the aforementioned song festival in the Philippines of 2013 produced by ABS-CBN deserves to be a winner of listening taste to every Filipino audience, outleading other song festival for the past few decades.

-Himig Handog P-pop Love Songs is still out in CD Audio album release at leading record stores, offer good this 2013.
+Himig Handog P-pop Love Songs CD Audio album may be either still out or quit to release in some leading record stores after the March 2013 mainstream release, but it is still available on online music downloads such as MyMusicStore.com.ph or iTunes, or you may check out my bittorrent downloads available only if my home mobile broadband Internet connection is running in some time (Himig Handog Ppop Love Songs 2013.torrent).
 We will have to wish for listening to play various songs featured on aforementioned song festival of ABS-CBN of 2013 after the finals all over high-rated FM radio stations such as Love Radio, Yes!
 FM, iFM, Home Radio, Pinas FM 95.5 Manila, Bombo Radyo Star FM, WOW FM, Energy FM, BIG Radio, and WIN Radio aside from DWRR-FM and MOR FM.
 In the meantime, if you want to watch free-to-air ABS-CBN Channel 2 in Mega Manila, click here to download in PDF format.